GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 - **Useful docker compose commands**

   The application runs inside docker containers.
-The start_app.sh and stop_app.sh script wrap docker compose commands (and other boilerplate code):
+The start_app.sh and stop_app.sh scripts wrap docker compose commands (and other boilerplate code):

   - To build and run containers defined in a dockercompose.yaml file, use `docker compose up --build`.
 Find more info [here](https://docs.docker.com/compose/reference/up/).